unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/01_entity-stores/02_model-data.md

 ### Primary key policy

-A propery called *id* is automatically added to every new entity.
+A property called *id* is automatically added to every new entity.
 This property serves as the entity's primary key.

 The Entity Store supports two different primary key policies.